modo-lv/caves-of-qud-mods/README.md

 * Skill unlocks only happen at the moment of training.
 For example, if you have fully trained a skill, but it hasn't unlocked because of an attribute requirement, you will need to train again after meeting the requirement to trigger the unlock.

+## Customs and Folklore

+[Customs and Folklore] is trained whenever you gain reputation from a water ritual.
+Note that unlocking it requires at least 19 Intelligence.
+It can still be trained, but will only unlock once the requirement is met.

+## Cooking

+Cooking meal trains the [Cooking and Gathering](https://wiki.cavesofqud.com/wiki/Cooking_and_Gathering) skill.
+"Tasty" meals double the point increase.

 ## Melee weapons

 Using melee weapons in combat can train their corresponding base skills ([Axe](https://wiki.cavesofqud.com/wiki/Axe), [Cudgel](https://wiki.cavesofqud.com/wiki/Cudgel), [Short Blade](https://wiki.cavesofqud.com/wiki/Short_Blade) or [Long Blade](https://wiki.cavesofqud.com/wiki/Long_Blade)), as well as single or multi weapon fighting.